 Although this won’t be an exhaustive list of the caving gear, we’ll provide you here with a decent starting point as to a list of things you should try to bring with you on your next caving adventure.

 Additionally, it’s a cave.
 It’ll be dark.
 Thus, an appropriate headlamp or light source is essential.
 Peli Products is a manufacturer of high-quality headlamps and torches that you can use to take with you as you explore caves on your next adventure.
-To learn more about Peli’s selection of headlamps and torches, download the free guide by clicking on the button below.
+To learn more about Peli’s selection of headlamps and torches, click on the button below.

 It’s important to remember that while you explore the great underground, conservation of the caves and caverns is paramount.
 A rule of thumb is that nothing should be removed from the cave.
 Nothing should be killed in the cave.
 And nothing should be altered in any way.
 This can include rock formations, but it also means the smallest of living things such as spiders and insects.